George Anthony: Casey Anthony’s Father Reacts To Her Interview With AP

 — Fox News (@FoxNews) March 7, 2017

-On Dec.
-11, a utility worker discovered skeletal remains, which were determined to be Caylee’s, not far from the Anthony’s home.
-Although experts testified that human remains had been in Casey’s trunk of her vehicle, they couldn’t determine how exactly she died.
-The trial lasted a month and a half, but it only took the jury 11 hours to find Casey Anthony not guilty of first-degree murder, aggravated manslaughter and aggravated child abuse.
-She was instead convicted of four counts of lying to police, and only served three years in prison while she awaited her trial.
+On December 11, a utility worker discovered skeletal remains, which were determined to be Caylee’s, not far from the Anthonys home.
+Although experts testified that human remains had been in the trunk of her vehicle, they couldn’t determine how exactly she died.
+The trial lasted a month and a half, but it only took the jury 11 hours to find Casey Anthony not guilty of first-degree murder, aggravated manslaughter, and aggravated child abuse.
+She was instead convicted of four counts of lying to police and only served three years in prison while she awaited her trial.

 It’s been nearly nine years since Caylee’s murder, and Casey still insists she doesn’t know what happened to her daughter.